xdevplatform/aws-toolkit-recent-search/README.md

     * Click "Save".
     * Under "Configuration" > "General configuration": edit the Timeout to 15 minutes.

-5. Test the Lambda function in the AWS Console:
+5. [Optional step] Test the Lambda function in the AWS Console:
     * Use the following test event (make sure to replace XXX with your own credentials and to update the start and end times to be within the last 7 days):
     ```
     {